Crostwight: History

 At the time of the 1841 census, the surnames recorded for Crostwight are Atkins, Bacon, Burton, Cinlon, Colman, Crowe, Flowerday, Frary, Furnace, Hubbard, Lane, Jarvis, Mays, Salmon, Reed, Shephard, Webster and Wright.

 At the census of 1921, the parish's population was seventy-one, and by 1931 it had fallen to sixty-one.
 On 1 April 1935, Crostwight was abolished as a civil parish and incorporated into its larger neighbour, Honing.

 The parish records, dating from 1698 to 1988, are held by the Norfolk Record Office at its Archive Centre in Martineau Lane, Norwich.

 Church of All Saints

 The parish church stands on its own not far from the Old Rectory, but is distant from the rest of the village.
+It is grade I listed.